smherwig/phoenix-fileserver/README.md

 UNIX Domain Sockets
 ===================

-Note that `-a /graphene/123456/fc055dcc` signifies that the server listens on the abstract UNIX domain socket `\x00/graphene/123456/fc05dcc` (where abstract means that the socket path begins with a nul byte).

 Internally, Graphene namespaces and hashes UNIX domain socket paths.
-For instance, if a server in the Graphene userspace listens on the UNIX domain socket `/etc/clash`, the Graphene kernel and platform abstraction layer (PAL) translates this to a UNIX domain socket on the untrusted host named `/\x00/graphene/123456/fc05dcc`.
+For instance, if a server in the Graphene userspace listens on the UNIX domain socket `/etc/clash`, the Graphene kernel and platform abstraction layer (PAL) translate this to a UNIX domain socket on the untrusted host named `/\x00/graphene/123456/fc05dcc`.
 The leading `\x00` signifies that the path is abstract; `/graphene/123456/` is a hardcoded namespace, and `fc05dcc` is Graphene's custom hash of `/etc/clash`.

+Admittedly, this can be confusing.
+A rule of thumb is that when specifying a network host endpoint in `manifest.conf` with the `MOUNT` directive, use the decimal hash value (e.g, `4228210124`); when running a server outside of SGX, the server should liste on the full host path (e.g., `\x00/graphene/123456/fc05dcc`);  when running a server inside of SGX, the server should liste on the Graphene userspace path (eg., `/etc/clash`).

-The executable `graphene-udsname` computes the mapping from path name to hashed
+The utility `graphene-udsname` computes the mapping from path name to hashed
 name:

 ```